 - Higher service levels.

 An automated replenishment system never stops working.
-It constantly monitors stock, sales and demand.
+It constantly monitors stock, sales, and demand.
 Human errors, such as forgetting to place an order, are eliminated.
-A good replenishment system also factors in forecast changes in demand and adjusts the replenishment orders.
-It increases service levels, leads to increased sales and improves customer satisfaction.
+A good replenishment system also factors in forecast changes in demand and adjusts the replenishment orders accordingly, increasing service levels and sales while improving customer satisfaction.

 That’s not all.
 A good replenishment system will make the replenishment process more cost effective.
-Automating stock level monitoring and routine replenishment orders save a huge amount of management time.
-That time can be redeployed to more challenging tasks such as assortment planning, supplier negotiations, sales support, exception management and staff development.
+The automation of stock level monitoring and routine replenishment orders saves a huge amount of management time that can be redeployed to more challenging tasks such as assortment planning, supplier negotiations, sales support, exception management, and staff development.

 Picking the Right Technology

 Every company is different.
-Supply chains, cost structures, management style – companies are like people, they all have their unique personalities.
-Replenishment systems need to fit round the company rather than require that the company fits around the system.
-They must be capable of being customized to support the specific features of each supply chain – and the systems supplier must understand the customer’s business in all its complexity.
+Supply chains, cost structures, management style – companies are like people; they all have their unique personalities.
+Replenishment systems need to fit the company rather than require the company to fits the system.
+Such systems must be capable of being customized to support the specific features of each supply chain – and the system’s supplier must understand the customer’s business in all its complexity.

 However, to ensure quick and meaningful results, an efficient replenishment system must also include certain essential features:

-- The system must support automatic demand forecasting at the SKU level and be able to take into account periodic or seasonal variations as well as trends and changes in demand automatically.
+- Support of automatic demand forecasting at the SKU level and the ability to take into account periodic or seasonal variations as well as trends and changes in demand automatically.

-- The system must be able to calculate efficient safety stock levels at the SKU level, taking into account the predictability of demand, delivery lead times, and delivery accuracy.
+- Calculation of efficient safety stock levels at the SKU level, taking into account the predictability of demand, delivery lead times, and delivery accuracy.

-- Cost-based optimization of order quantities and order cycles at the supplier or product level saves money.
+- Cost-based optimization of order quantities and order cycles at the supplier or product level.

-- Combining automated routine orders with order suggestions for specific important items, as well as automatic exception management, makes the product replenishment process more efficient and reduces the resources needed to operate it.
+- The ability to combine automated routine orders with order suggestions for specific important items, as well as automatic exception management.

 Making Optimized Store Replenishment a Reality

-- This isn’t rocket science: A good replenishment system is able to evaluate your replenishment needs faster, more accurately and more cost-effectively than even a fine-tuned purchasing team.
-Computers track data better than people – people solve many complex problems better than computers, especially anything with a human dimension.
-Liberate your managers from the drudge of data crunching so they can really use their expertise, support your staff in their work and to make your customers love you.
+This isn’t rocket science: A good replenishment system can evaluate your replenishment needs faster, more accurately, and more cost-effectively than even a fine-tuned purchasing team.
+Computers track data better than people, while people can often solve complex problems better than computers, especially when the problems have a human dimension.
+Liberate your managers from the drudge of data crunching so they can really use their expertise, support staff in their work, and make your customers love you.